 “Individuals with high-velocity multiple myeloma relapse will need immediate therapy, while patients who are asymptomatic with low-velocity reappearance (biochemical relapse) of the M protein may not require intervention”

-I realize this may be a good question for the Facebook group (Beating Myeloma) and I may post after your response but my family follows my page and I am not trying to alarm them prematurely.
+I realize this may be a good question for Beating Myeloma and I may post after your response but my family follows my page and I am not trying to alarm them prematurely.

 Let me know what you think.
 Thanks.